Sophie Charlotte (actress)

-Sophie Charlotte Wolf da Silva (/pt/; born 29 April 1989) is a Brazilian actress.
+Sophie Charlotte Wolf da Silva (/pt/; born 29 April 1989) is a Brazilian actress, singer, and ballerina.

 Early life

 Sophie was born in Hamburg, Germany.
 She is the daughter of a German mother and a Brazilian father, born in the state of Pará.
 She left her parents' house in Niterói to live in Rio de Janeiro with her friend actress Carolinie Figueiredo, with whom she shared an apartment.

 Career

 In the telenovela Caras & Bocas by Walcyr Carrasco she played Vanessa.
 She played the role of an antagonist in the telenovela Ti Ti Ti.
 She played Maria Amália, who is the daughter of the protagonist and the sister of her then real life boyfriend Malvino Salvador in the 2011 telenovela Fina Estampa.
 She's also acted in As Brasileiras (2012); portrayed the protagonist Amora in Sangue Bom (2013), Ritinha in Doce de Mãe (2014), Duda in O Rebu (2014) and Alice in Babilônia (2015).
 In 2023, she appeared as Magdala, the girlfriend of the titular character in the David Fincher-directed The Killer (2023).